top of page

 • 5 min read

 If there is one destination that defines the global wave-riding map, it is the Bukit Peninsula in Bali.
 Uluwatu surfing offers a magical blend of raw ocean power, stunning limestone cliffs, and tropical waters that attract surfers from all over the world.
-Whether you are a seasoned professional hunting for the barrel of a lifetime or a complete novice touching a surfboard for the first time, the Uluwatu surf scene has something specifically for you.
-In this comprehensive guide, we will break down exactly where to go, what to expect, and how to make the most of surfing in Uluwatu.
+Whether you are a seasoned professional surfer who hunting for the barrel of a lifetime or a complete novice touching a surfboard and try for surfing the first time, the Uluwatu surf scene has something specifically for you.
+In this comprehensive guide, we will break down exactly where to go to surf in Uluwatu or surf point, what to expect, and how to make the most of surfing experience in Uluwatu.

 uluwatu surfing